RagedUnicorn/wow-pvpwarn-meta/DESCRIPTION.md

 #### PVPWarn does not support my Spell.
 What can I do?

 PVPWarn is not complete and certain spells might have simply forgotten.
 If you have a certain spell that you would like to see supported in a future version of the addon make sure to create a ticket for it, and I will have a  look at it.

+#### PVPWarn shows me a question mark instead of the stance of the player

+This is a limitation of the WoW Api.
+Stances can only be observed when a warrior is switching from one stance to another.
+It is not possible to get infos about the current stance.
+PVPWarn will however display the stance as soon as it is able to observe it.